pippim/pippim.github.io/programs/mserve.md

 ### Begin Sync option

-In the following video notice how the option is included in the "Hamburger" menu and is selected.
+In the following video notice how the option is included in the "☰" (Hamburger) menu and is selected.
 The video delays long enough so that you can see all the menu options.

 <video src="https://user-images.githubusercontent.com/92641463/149632176-7ce43ab5-a207-4825-bf27-70000b494e64.mp4"